OoriData/WebScout/README.md

-Web Scout demo

-A tool that uses OgbujiPT to monitor and summarize web content.
+Web Scout is a tool for monitoring and summarizing web content.
 It processes a links file (e.g., `links.md`) based on configurable rules, fetching content from each URL and generating reports with LLM-powered summaries and insights.

 # Features